 "School day" means any day, including a partial day, that students are in attendance at school for instructional purposes.
 The term has the same meaning for all students in school, including students with and without disabilities.

-"School employee" and "school personnel" means individual(s) employed by the school division on a full- or part-time basis or as independent contractors or subcontractors as instructional, administrative, and support personnel, and includes individuals serving as a student teacher or intern under the supervision of appropriate school personnel.
+"School personnel" means individuals employed by the school division on a full-time or part-time basis or as independent contractors or subcontractors as instructional, administrative, and support personnel and include individuals serving as a student teacher or intern under the supervision of appropriate school personnel.

-"Section 504 plan" means a written plan of modifications and accommodations under Section 504 of the Rehabilitation Act of 1973.
+"Section 504 plan" means a written plan of modifications and accommodations under Section 504 of the Rehabilitation Act of 1973 (29 USC § 794).

 1. Use of mechanical restraints.

 2. Use of pharmacological restraints.

 restraints (i.e. lying face down) ] or [ seclusion in any

 manner any other restraints ] that [ restricts

 restrict ] a student's breathing or [ harms